Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Lydian Broom (Genista lydia)

-Lydian broom is a yellow-flowering deciduous dwarf shrub that blooms with masses of pea-like yellow flowers in spring and early summer.
+The Lydian broom is a yellow-flowering deciduous dwarf shrub that blooms with masses of pea-like yellow flowers in spring and early summer.
 The small mounding shrub has delicate arching stems with small green leaves.
 It grows 1 to 2 ft.
 (0.3 – 0.6 m) tall and wide in full sun.

-Lydian broom is ideal for brightening a small front or backyard.
+The Lydian broom is ideal for brightening a small front or backyard.
 The trailing branches look attractive cascading over the edges of containers, hanging baskets, or low walls.
-Additionally, you can plant the shrub in beds and borders, use it as a bushy ground cover, or plant along a foundation line.
+Additionally, you can plant the shrub in beds and borders, use it as a bushy ground cover, or plant it along a foundation line.

 Lydian broom is suitable for planting in USDA zones 4 through 9.